aprmswra/RealTime-Video-Segmentation/README.md

 - Enable saving of processed video outputs with segmented objects.
 - Integration with additional deep learning models for object recognition and tracking.

-## Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/aprmswra/Video-RealTime-Segment/issues) or submit a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.